jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <div style="flex: 1; min-width: 250px;">
 <h4>Autonomous experimental platform for separations</h4>
 Identifying the key physicochemical properties (e.g. partition coefficient) is essential to screen novel solvent systems and design new separation processes.
-However, getting data is not straightforward and this can be very labour-intensive with repeated shake-up tests.
+However, getting data is not straightforward with repeated measurements.
 By leveraging robotics and multiple types of sensors, we design experimental workflows to automate liquid handling and measurements of liquid-liquid systems.
 This will enable us to collect key information of separation systems in a high-throughput manner.
 Meanwhile, we also design “closed-loop” platforms for autonomous optimisation of separation processes, to identify the optimal experimental conditions for scale-up.